johannschopplich/toon/SPEC.md

 ## 24. Acknowledgments and License

-- Credits: Author and contributors; ports in other languages (Elixir, PHP, Python, Ruby, Java, .NET, Swift, Go).
+### Author

+This specification was created and is maintained by Johann Schopplich, who also maintains the reference TypeScript/JavaScript implementation.

+### Community Implementations

+Implementations of TOON in other languages have been created by community members.
+For a complete list with repository links and maintainer information, see the [Other Implementations](https://github.com/johannschopplich/toon#other-implementations) section of the README.

+### License

-- License: MIT (see repository for details).
+This specification and reference implementation are released under the MIT License (see repository for details).

 ---